Nintendo Wi-Fi Connection: Television Friend Channel

-The Television Friend Channel allowed Wii users to check what programs are on the television.
+The Television Friend Channel allowed users to check what programs are on the television.
 Content was provided by Guide Plus.
 A "stamp" feature allowed users to mark programs of interest with a Mii-themed stamp.
 If an e-mail address or mobile phone number was registered in the address book, the channel could send out an alert 30 minutes prior to the start of the selected program.
 The channel tracked the stamps of all Wii users and allowed users to rate programs on a five-star scale.
 Additionally, when the channel is active, the Wii Remote could be used to change the TV's volume and channel so that users could tune into their shows by way of the channel.
 The Television Friend Channel launched in Japan on March 4, 2008, and was discontinued on July 24, 2011, due to the shutdown of analog television broadcasts in Japan.
 It didn’t launch outside of Japan, as most countries, unlike Japan, have a guide built into set-top boxes and/or TVs.